 - 3. Section 2-809 (2-710 in the July, 1996 Draft) deals with the liquidation of damages not the limitation of damages by agreement.
 The limitation agreements are covered by §2-810.
 To illustrate, suppose commercial parties negotiated a reasonable liquidated damage amount of \$5,000 under subsection (a) but the actual damages were \$100,000.
 This agreement may be enforceable as a reasonable liquidated damages, even though damages were under liquidated.
 There is no need to ask whether enforcement of the under liquidated damage clause is unconscionable.
 On the other hand, suppose, without any effort to liquidate, the parties agreed that under no circumstance will the seller's damages for breach exceed \$5,000.
 This is a limitation (an arbitrary fixing) rather than an attempt to fix a reasonable amount and its enforceability is governed by \$2-810(c). - 4.
 Subsections (b), (c) and (d) have been revised to clarify a breaching party's right to restitution after the aggrieved party's damages have been calculated and paid.
-At the March 1997 meeting, the committee voted to delete the mandatory offset under subsection (b)(2). - 5.
+The breaching buyer's right to restitution under subsection (b)(2) is subject to a penalty offset if there is no liquidated damages term.
+The PEB study committee recommended that this provision be eliminated.
+Previous drafts had eliminated this mandatory offset.
+Does this mandatory offset make sense?
+If the mandatory offset is preserved, then should the amount be raised? - 5.
 CISG: There is no provision dealing with liquidated damages.
 Restitution claims are permitted in certain cases of avoidance for fundamental breach.
 See Articles 81(2), 82 and 84.